Piccolo vs. Fife (What’s The Difference?)

 With time I was familiar with the breathing techniques and the holding differences in each of these instruments.
 In my opinion, if you want to train on how to play the Piccolo just for fun, there is no need to study how to play a fife unless you want to master playing each instrument.

-See also Recorder vs. Flutophone (What's The Difference?)
+See also Piccolo vs. Flute (What's The Difference?)

 As a music educator, I feel it is much easier to learn how to play the Piccolo if you can play a fife.
 For instance, most of my music students pick up fife reasonably quickly, but it takes more time to achieve a decent theme tune on a piccolo.